EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-India validates the military increase by proxy while calculating the Quad impact
+India validates military increase by proxy while calculating impact on the Quad

 Indian coverage of the budget is indirect but revealing.
-NDTV doesn't headline the $1.5 trillion but extensively covers the war's consequences on oil prices and Indian energy costs.
-The Times of India mentions the budget within broader war coverage.
-India watches US military spending with calculated strategic interest: New Delhi is increasing its own defense budget by 13% in 2026 and sees in the American increase a validation.
-But Indian non-alignment complicates the reading: India buys Russian and Iranian oil at discount while maintaining the Quad partnership with the US.
-Every additional billion spent by Washington in Iran is a billion less for the Quad and the Indo-Pacific posture -- the same calculation Tokyo and Singapore make.
-The difference is that India doesn't depend on American protection: it coldly calculates which arrangement best serves its interests.
+NDTV does not headline the $1.5 trillion but covers extensively the consequences of war on oil prices and Indian energy costs.
+The Times of India mentions the budget in the broader context of war coverage.
+India observes U.S. military spending with calculated strategic interest: New Delhi increases its own defense budget by 13% in 2026 and sees in the American increase a validation.
+But Indian non-alignment complicates the reading: India buys Russian and Iranian oil at reduced prices while maintaining the Quad partnership with the U.S. Each billion spent by Washington in Iran is a billion less for the Quad and Indo-Pacific posture — the same calculation Tokyo and Singapore make.
+The difference is that India does not depend on American protection: it calculates coldly which arrangement serves its interests best.

 Strategic non-alignment: India refuses to choose and profits from all options

-Civilizational grandeur: military spending growth is read as validating India's own rise
+Civilizational grandeur: military spending increase read as validation of India's own rise

-Dominant energy prism: the budget matters less than the barrel price
+Energy prism dominant: budget interests less than barrel price

 Discover how another country covers this same story.